-Dr. Mary Ann Hoppa, Program Coordinator (757) 823-8654
+Dr. Mary Ann Hoppa, Program Coordinator (757) 823-8654 mahoppa@nsu.edu schools.
+Full-time students should expect to complete the degree in 1-1/2 to 2 years.

 The Master of Science (M.S.) in Cybersecurity program at Norfolk State University provides a quality graduate education to students, especially those from underrepresented sectors of the population, by strengthening analytic skills, offering valuable research experiences, and promoting professional development in cybersecurity.